tiendu/tiendu.github.io/src/content/blog/2025-08-17-statistics-made-practical.md

 A failure rate can double because failures increased from one to two.
 A system can have the better overall success rate while performing worse in every comparable workload group.
 A statistically detectable improvement can be too small to matter.
 A model can achieve 99.9% accuracy by predicting that a rare event never happens.

-Statistics is therefore not just about calculating numbers.
+Statistics is not just about calculating numbers.
 It is about preventing correct numbers from telling the wrong story.

-This guide uses examples from a platform that tracks jobs, failures, runtime, cost, customers, regions, and alerts.
-The same statistical traps also appear in engineering, operations, research, medicine, business, and everyday news.
+This guide mainly uses examples from software platforms and operational dashboards, but the same traps appear in research, medicine, business, and everyday news.

 The goal is not to turn you into a statistician.
 It is to build a habit: